pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You can choose SetXYZoom 0.909 0.909
 as a way of getting FD RT FD RT FD RT FD RT to mean a Square of 10 Pixels per Side

+# Pixel by pixel, in color

+We're up playing with a new idea in Auto-Completion

+Here's a way of drawing Line Segments in which every few Pixels change color

+    relaunch

+    setpencolor_colors = [ "FF0000", "FF0000", "FF7F00", "FF7F00", "CCCC00", "CCCC00", "00FF00", "00FF00", "0000FF", "0000FF", "330099", "330099", "9900CC", "9900CC", "9900CC"]

+    fd 120

+    rt 135
+    fd 240

+    del setpencolor_colors

+Maybe looking for more symmetries in this kind of Drawing could persuade us to change what exactly we mean by Forward 120 and Forward 240

 #### Auto-correct 24-Bit Html Colors